farseerfc/farseerfc/content/renren/if-we-do-this-work.en.rst

-“…if we do this work … and the result is that Linux works great …” --Bill Gates
+“…if we do this work … ” --Bill Gates
 =========================================================================================

 :slug: if-we-do-this-work